 The Post-Tenure Review Committee for each department is comprised of three tenured faculty members in the department and one tenured faculty member from another department in the College.
 Departmental members of the Post-Tenure Review Committee are elected by the tenured and tenure-track faculty in the department.
 To the degree possible, department faculty members serving on the Committee should represent all programs in the department.
 Non-departmental Post-Tenure Review Committee members and two alternates for each department are drawn by lot from a pool of all tenured faculty members in the other departments in the College.
 The drawing will take place at a meeting of the Department Chairpersons.
 If a faculty member being evaluated objects to the non-departmental representative selected, an alternate will serve (the candidate is limited to striking one non-departmental member).
 The chairperson may also remove one of the outside members if desired.

 Department Chairpersons are not eligible to serve on the Post-Tenure Review Committee.
 A faculty member who currently is on a development program, as specified in OP 32.32, Section 5, may not serve on the Post-Tenure Review Committee.
 Faculty members may not serve on the Post-Tenure Review Committee for any department in the College during the year they are being evaluated.
 Committee members serve one-year terms but may be re-elected.

 Departments and independent programs have standards and processes that apply specifically to their area.
 Information regarding department standards and processes can be found at these sites.

-The Department Chair convenes the Committee and gives them their charge.
+The Department Chairperson convenes the Committee and gives them their charge.
 The Committee reviews the materials and meets to discuss the materials and formulate its evaluation.
-When the Chair is being reviewed, the Dean acts in the role of the committee chair.
+When the Chairperson is being reviewed, the Dean acts in the role of the committee Chairperson.